 Note: Each column in the spreadsheet has an explanation of how the information has to be entered.
 The spreadsheet can work across accounts and settings.

-- Monthly Cycle Start Date: In this field you can set the day of the month that's defined as the cycle start date for the budget period.
+Monthly Cycle Start Date: In this field, you can set the month's day that's defined as the cycle start date for the budget period.
 It should be between 1 and 28.

 Actions when Budget is Exceeded

-Important: If the label used is removed in Google Ads, the script will not be able to re-enable those items.
-If it is also applied to additional items in the account, the script will re-enable them whether or not they were paused by the script.
+Important: If the label used is removed in Google Ads, the script won't re-enable those items.
+If it is also applied to additional items in the account, the script will re-enable them whether or not the script paused them.

-- Text Of Label To Add: The name of the Google Ads label to add to items which exceeded the budget and are paused.
+Text Of Label To Add: The name of the Google Ads label to add to items that exceeded the budget and are paused.
 This label is used to automatically find these items to reactivate them when the next budget period starts.

-- Check Only Items With This Label: The script will only check the budgets of items with this label.
+Check Only Items With This Label: The script will only check the items' budgets with this label.
 Leave blank to check all active items in your account.

-- Show Debug Data In Logs: Select this option to get the most complete logs which can be useful when reporting a problem to Optmyzr.
-This option severely decreases the performance of scripts so it should be turned off most of the time.
+Show Debug Data In Logs: Select this option to get the complete logs, which can be useful when reporting a problem to Optmyzr.
+This option severely decreases the script's performance, so it should be turned off most of the time.

-Advanced Option: If you manage a lot of accounts and budgets, it may be easier to maintain your settings in a Google Spreadsheet.
+Advanced Option: If you manage many accounts and budgets, it may be easier to maintain your settings in a Google Spreadsheet.
 Copy this spreadsheet to your own Google account for use with the New Advanced Settings of this script.